 How does breastfeeding affect the oral health of your child?

-- Streptococcus mutans is the main decay causing bacteria in your mouth.
+Streptococcus mutans is the main decay causing bacteria in your mouth.
 Breastmilk has antibodies that may help in stopping the growth of these bacteria.
-Lactoferrin, a protein in breastmilk actually kills S.mutans.
-The bacteria S. mutans may not be able to utilise the lactose, the sugar in breastmilk as easily as sucrose in other sources.
-So human milk does not cause caries.
+Lactoferrin, a protein in breastmilk is proven to actually kill S.mutans.
+The bacteria S. mutans may also not be able to utilise lactose, the sugar in breastmilk as easily as sucrose from other sources.
+So human milk does not cause caries in your child.